rfrost096/CompArchProject/README.md

 4. Edit pipeline.sh with your binary name and the configs you want (options are displayed in pipeline.sh)

 ## Run pipeline
+1. Edit pipeline.sh to use your workload
-1. cd to chipyard/sims/verilator
+2. cd to chipyard/sims/verilator
-2. Run pipeline.sh from inside that directory
+3. Run pipeline.sh from inside that directory
-3. The pipeline takes a while to run but will keep you updated
+4. The pipeline takes a while to run but will keep you updated

 # Comments
 A lot of comments provide extra detail, especially in ModularBoomConfig.scala to explain design decisions.